KAIQStudio/Privacy-Policy/AuraDrop/index.md

 ## 5. Information Sharing and Disclosure
 5.1 We will not share any of your information with third parties except in the following limited circumstances:

-Third-Party Customer Service Provider: When you actively use the customer service function, the message information will be transmitted via Formspree ([https://formspree.io/f/xoeqgeda](https://formspree.io/f/xoeqgeda));
+Third-Party Customer Service Provider: When you actively use the customer service function, the message information will be transmitted via Formspree;

 Compliance Requirements: Disclosure required in accordance with legal provisions, court judgments, lawful requests from government authorities, or to protect the legitimate rights, property, or safety of users or us.